dclnbrght/archiscribe-mcp/README.md

 ## Advanced Configuration

 - Config file: `config/settings.json`
-- Default model file: `src/data/archimate-scribe-demo-model.xml`
+- Default model file: `data/archimate-scribe-demo-model.xml`
-- Optional view filtering, based on a property set on views in the model:
+- Optional view filtering, based on a property set on the views in the model:
   ```json
   {
     "viewsFilterByProperty": true,